TheNoeTrevino/no-go.nvim/README.md

 - Only collapses blocks where the variable is named `err`, or the user-defined identifiers
 - Customizable highlight colors and virtual text
 - Text concealment, no folding
+- Optionally, conceal imports as well (disabled by default)

 ## Requirements